 Please contact METRO’s planning department at firstname.lastname@example.org to discuss all the key details of your stop request.

 Please contact us to let us know you would like to speak.
 If you just want to observe, please stop by.
-All meetings are held at our administrative offices on 416 Kenmore Blvd. in Akron.
+All meetings are held at our Transit Center (unless noted on the Board page) in downtown Akron at 631 South Broadway.

-Also, please check our Board page for upcoming meetings.
+Also, please check our Board meetings for upcoming dates.

 We sure do!
 Look for the Twitter, Facebook and YouTube icons at the top of our website to follow, friend or favorite us!